Security ink doesn’t have to be invisible

 Of course, the ink manufacturer isn’t the only participant in these discussions.
 Companies looking for security solutions often have to work with a printer as well as the security company that provides the taggant and the machine people will use to confirm the authenticity of the ink.

 Security inks have been around for a long time, but technological advances made possible through inkjet technology innovation have greatly expanded the availability and capability of security inks.

 Because inkjet printing requires minimal setup time, printed security ink can be customized at a per-unit level.
-For example, individual SKU marking on pharmaceutical bottles can help identify theft and counterfeiting at all stages.
+For example, individual SKU markings on pharmaceutical bottles can help identify theft and counterfeiting at all stages.